PetCaseFinder

 Plain-English summary

-A 12-year-old Standardbred gelding was brought to the vet because his right front leg was swollen at the joint.
-Tests showed fluid buildup in the joint and damage to the bones in that area, and a fungus called Aspergillus fumigatus was found in the fluid.
-To treat this, the horse received a special antibiotic treatment directly into the leg and was given another antifungal medication for about nine weeks.
-Three months later, the owner noticed the horse was still a bit lame when trotting but was otherwise moving well and had gained weight.
-Since the horse's arthritis was not expected to get better, the owner decided to retire him from racing.
+A 12-year-old Standardbred gelding was brought in for swelling around his right front leg joint.
+Tests showed fluid buildup and damage to the bones in that area, and a fungal infection caused by Aspergillus fumigatus was found.
+The horse received a combination of treatments, including medication and joint flushing, over several weeks.
+Three months later, he was still a bit lame while trotting but was otherwise moving comfortably and had gained weight.
+The owner decided to retire him from racing due to ongoing joint issues.

 Abstract